 - Whether they may go away on their own.

 - Whether you can do anything to prevent them.
-For example, taking a medicine with food or at a certain time of day may help with this.
+For example, taking a medicine with food or at a certain time of day may help with side effects.

-- Whether you need any tests to check for them.
+- Whether you need any tests to check for side effects.

 - What you can do to manage mild side effects.

 - When and who you should call for help with side effects.

 - Whether you can drink alcohol when you are taking the medicine.

 Medicines work in a delicate balance with your body and with each other.
 Sometimes the balance tips, and this can cause side effects or medicine interactions.

 Do not suddenly quit taking your medicine.
 Always talk to your doctor first.
 Suddenly stopping could cause your symptoms to come back or could cause other health problems.